maluio/agentic-k8s/README.md

 ./scripts/bootstrap.sh
 ```

 Running the script on a Linux host with `systemd` provisions everything this lab expects.
-The bootstrap is idempotent—reruns skip work that’s already complete, refresh Helm releases, and keep the Firefox NodePort service configured.
+The bootstrap is idempotent—reruns skip work that’s already complete and refresh Helm releases.
 You may be prompted for `sudo` to install K3s.

 After the script completes it prints:
-- Gitea credentials (`agentadmin / agentadmin123!`) for use via the Firefox landing page
+- Gitea credentials (`agentadmin / agentadmin123!`) for use from in-cluster workflows
-- Argo CD access details (the admin password is surfaced directly on the Firefox landing page so you can sign in immediately)
+- Argo CD access details (the admin password is surfaced directly in the summary so you can sign in immediately)
 - Confirmation that the sample nginx deployment is ready inside the cluster
-- A Firefox browser UI reachable on the NodePort the script prints (default `http://127.0.0.1:30800/`, password `firefox`) that opens a landing page of cluster links

-Firefox no longer relies on `kubectl port-forward`; the service is exposed via a dedicated NodePort so reconnecting only requires browsing to the printed address.

 ## What Bootstrap Installs